 Using A Value Added Network EDI 810 (VAN)

 The 810 EDI invoice document is submitted through the preferred method of EDI interchange.
-Usually, a value added network (VAN) is the universal choice for EDI communication methods because of its many specialized services that are bundled in with its capabilities.
+Usually, a value added network (VAN) is the preferred EDI communication method because of its many specialized services that are bundled in with its capabilities.
 In its basic form, the VAN receives the 810 EDI invoice document, reviews and stores the information, and, assuming the information is approved and secure, submits the final correspondence (the 810 EDI invoice document) to the intended recipient.
-The VAN can also provide security for the EDI communication, offer e-mail services, manipulate and transform data into useable formats, and a number of other benefits.
+The VAN can also provide security for the EDI communication, offer e-mail services, manipulate and transform data into usable formats, and a number of other benefits.

 Receiving an 810 EDI Invoice Document

-Whether the system chooses to submit the 810 EDI on a VAN, modem, BBS (bulletin board system) or via Internet, the 810 EDI invoice is taken to a gateway facility where it meets up with the destination system’s method of transmission (this method must be the same as the original party for the transmission to be successful).
-The intended recipient also views the 810 EDI document to make sure it is at the correct destination and its format is intact.
+Whether the system chooses to submit the 810 EDI on a VAN, modem, bulletin board system (BBS) or via Internet, the 810 EDI invoice is taken to a gateway facility where it intersects with the destination system’s method of transmission (this method must be the same as the original party for the transmission to be successful).
+The intended recipient will review the 810 EDI document to make sure it is at the correct destination and its format is intact.
 Once everything is approved, the 810 EDI document is ready to be processed on the new system.
-Translation of an EDI 810 document is done through EDI translation software.
-Through a series of reformatting, translations and mapping, the 810 EDI invoice document ceases to become an EDI document and is now a useable invoice that the company can process accordingly.
+The translation of an EDI 810 document is done through EDI translation software.
+Through a series of reformatting, translations and mapping, the 810 EDI invoice document ceases to become an EDI document and is now a usable invoice that the company can process accordingly.